Abstract: A summary of a longer piece of text, often found at the beginning of journal articles.

 Open Access publishing: Open Access is about making research outputs freely available online for anybody to access.

 Offprints: These are articles which are kept behind the counter in print form.
 You can find them on the catalogue and they can be borrowed for 4 hours at a time.
 They can be photocopied.
-If you want to borrow one, get the offprint number from the catalogue and ask at the LRC Service Desk.
+If you want to borrow one, get the offprint number from the catalogue and ask at the LRC Helpdesk

 Paper copy: A term used to refer to a printed copy of a journal article rather than an electronic version.